ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/01-hello-lua-iot.md

 BLUELED  = 5
 ONBOARD  = 3

--- Number of milliseconds to leave the LED on
+-- Number of microseconds to leave the LED on
-STAYLIT  = 250
+STAYLIT  = 250000 -- 1/4 second

 -- Set the GPIO pins controlling the LED to output mode.
 -- There are three pins, one each for: Red, Green, and Blue.